dcos-labs/dcos-maven-plugin/README.md

 ## Run example
-You can find a complete example using a Spring Boot web application in the `test` folder.
+You can find a complete example using a Spring Boot web application in the `sample/` folder.

 ```
 TODO plugins configuration from pom.xml